aalfiann/recacheman-redis/README.md

 ```

 > Important:
-  If you are using NodeJS 12.x or below, you have to use old [recacheman-redis 2.x](https://github.com/aalfiann/recacheman-redis/tags) and use version <= 2.x of it.
+  If you are using NodeJS 12.x or below, you have to use old [recacheman-redis 2.x](https://github.com/aalfiann/recacheman-redis/tags).
   This new version of recacheman-redis already using the latest [redis 4.x](https://github.com/redis/node-redis) library.

 ## Usage